wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 ##Welcome to the Android Hack Night Getting Started Guide##

 _If you are brand new to Android, we recommend coming to the first meeting of the month which is **First-Timers Night**.
-You are welcome to come any week, but that first week will be the one we cater to beginners._
+You are welcome to come any week, but that first week will be the one when we cater to beginners._

 **Table of Contents**
 * <a href="#WhatsAndroid">What is Android?</a>